nrailgun/nrailgun.github.io/INDEX.md

       - [x] raft
       - [x] kv store
     - [ ] MIT 6.828
+    - [x] *Software Architecture Patterns: Understanding Common Architecture Patterns and When to Use Them*
+    - [ ] *Designing Distributed Systems: PATTERNS AND PARADIGMS FOR SCALABLE, RELIABLE SERVICES*
 - [ ] A Little of Everything
     - [x] SSL / TLS
     - [ ] VPN